creecros/Mailmagik/README.md

 will create a priority 3 task named "Test", category "SQL", start on Feb 20 and due on Feb 28.

+Attribute values for category, column and tags must be quoted, in case they consist of multiple words.
+Quoting chars can be any of "", '', ‘’, “”, «» and „“.
+Example: col:"Work in progress".

 ![image](https://user-images.githubusercontent.com/2079289/217609719-e1fecea5-0616-4cb7-be31-7db6f2c418c1.png)

 The plugin can also **parse the email body** for task attributes.